 Admittedly, there are some unavoidable downsides to winter birding that can be deal breakers for some.
 But rain, wind, snow, and everything else BC winters throw at us can be mitigated with proper gear.
 Dressing in layers can help you during those windy sessions along the shores, and getting some good windproof gloves can save your hands some future hurting.
 Making sure to keep yourself dry will also help stave off the cold, so don’t forget your rain jacket!
 And maybe leave a spare set of clothes in your vehicle or backpack if you can, just in case.

-And again, a tip for those beginner bird photographers, protect your gear!
-A friendly reminder that this colder weather drains batteries quicker, so pack a couple of spares for your camera.
-Also, you may want to invest in an inexpensive rain cover for your camera that can protect your gear and let you shoot on rainy and snowy days.
+And again, a tip for bird photographers, protect your gear!
+Colder weather drains batteries quicker, so pack a couple of spares for your camera.
+Also, you may want to invest in a rain cover for your camera that can protect your gear and let you shoot on rainy and snowy days.
+Heavy-duty covers are available if you’ll be out shooting in the elements quite a bit, but there are also inexpensive ones that can fold into a pocket in your bag just in case the weather turns while you’re out.

 Just Think Of All The Birds You Can See!